 What’s rarely obvious is how specific and contextual those images are.
 They were created in a particular location, at a particular time of day, in a particular season, with a particular couple, under particular circumstances.
 Even when a similar pose is attempted, the surrounding conditions are never the same.

 Many of the images that circulate most widely online come from styled shoots.
 These are intentionally constructed environments with models, controlled lighting, generous timelines, and a singular focus on aesthetics.
-Real weddings do not operate that way, and trying to force them to often strips the photos of the very qualities that made the inspiration images appealing in the first place.
+Real weddings do not operate that way.

 Why shot lists usually backfire

-In practice, it often does the opposite of what couples intend.
+In practice, it does the exact opposite of what couples intend.

 Experienced wedding photographers already know how to document the standard moments of a wedding day.
 Ceremony, portraits, family groupings, details, key interactions — this knowledge is foundational.